TheBeeGeez/Pollenomics/Readme.md

 ## License

-TBD (add your preferred license here).

 ---

 ### Credits

 * SDL2 (windowing/input), glad (OpenGL loader)
 * Inspiration from honeybee behavior literature (foraging, recruitment, hygienic behavior) to ground future features

-If anything in the setup doesn’t work on your machine, paste the exact command and console output—you’ll get a tailored fix quickly.